Annual Funding Notice For Defined Benefit Plans For Plan Years Beginning in 2008

 If you have a calendar year plan, you need to get busy gathering the information required to complete the notice so that it can be distributed by April 30, 2009.
 You will need information from your actuaries and accountants to complete the numerical portions of the notice.
 You may also need assistance in preparing summaries of your funding and investment policies.
 We recommend you get started right away on these tasks so that you are not scrambling on April 30.

 We can furnish you with copies of the model forms prepared by the DOL and assist you in preparing your notices.
-Please contact a member of our Employee Benefits Practice Group for assistance.
+Please contact a member of our Employee Benefits Practice Team for assistance.